ColorModelConverter

 XYZ

-The XYZ colorspace was defined 1931 by the CIE (CIE = Comission Internationale d´Éclairage).
+The XYZ color space was defined 1931 by the CIE (CIE = Comission Internationale d´Éclairage).

 XYZ are standardized primary colors.
-Y is equivalent to the luminance and X and Z contain color information.
+Y is equivalent to the luminance, and X and Z contain color information.

-The XYZ colorspace contains all colors - not only the visible ones.
+The XYZ color space contains all colors - not only the visible ones.
 This model is machine-independent.

 ../../../Modules/ML/MLColor/mhelp/Images/ColorM8.gif ../../../Modules/ML/MLColor/mhelp/Images/cube.gif ../../../Modules/ML/MLColor/mhelp/Images/xyz_cube.gif